 The position of the slug is seen as a large gamma ray peak whose size is proportional to the flow rate.
 A reduction in the size of the peak indicates a loss of fluid into the formation.
 Fluid velocity can be calculated from the time interval and the distance the peak has moved using time-slug analysis.

 Radioactive tracer logs are used to determine injection flow profiles and detect channels or leaks.
 Tracer loss measurements are used mainly to give a general idea of fluid flow.

-A record of the temperature gradient in a well.
+A temperature log presents a record of the temperature gradient in a well.
 The temperature log is interpreted by looking for anomalies or departures from the reference gradient.
 Most anomalies are related to the entry of fluids into the borehole or fluid exit into the formation.

-Since the temperature is affected by material outside the casing, a temperature log is sensitive to not only the borehole but also the formation and the casing formation annulus.
-Temperature logs have many applications, with the most common being to identify zones producing or taking fluid, to evaluate a cement or hydraulic fracture treatment, and to locate lost circulation zones and casing leaks.
+Since the temperature is affected by material outside the casing, a temperature log is sensitive not only to the borehole but also the formation and the casing formation annulus.
+Temperature logs have many applications.
+The most common include identifying zones producing or taking fluid, evaluating a cement or hydraulic fracture treatment and locating lost circulation zones and casing leaks.

-A representation of the measured diameter of a borehole along its depth.
+A caliper log shows the measured diameter of the borehole along its depth.
 Since wellbores are usually irregular, it is important to have a tool that measures diameter at several different locations simultaneously.
-Such a tool is called a multi-finger caliper.
+This tool is known as a multi-finger caliper.
 Drilling engineers use caliper measurement as a qualitative indication of both the condition of the wellbore and the degree to which the mud system has maintained hole stability.